-Although Bulgarian Cuisine isn’t famous or popular (yet), it is delicious.
+Although Bulgarian cuisine isn’t famous or popular (yet), it is delicious.
 One of the reasons it is so good is its ingredients; they are all fresh and have exceptional quality.
-Besides, you will find a wide variety of Bulgarian dishes, plenty of salads, soups, fish, and meat, appealing to all tastes.
+Besides, you will find many Bulgarian dishes, plenty of salads, soups, fish, and meat, appealing to all tastes.

 Page Contents